JesseBausell/hs6PROCESS_INTERACTIVE/README.md

   2. Calculates particulate backscattering coefficients (bbp)
     a.
 Calculates wavelength-dependent backscattering coefficients of pure-water using methods devised by Morrel (1974)
     b.
 Subtracts pure-water backscattering coefficients from total (uncorrected) backscattering coefficients
-  3. Time stamps bbp and fl spectra.
-It can also synchronize bbp spectra with ac-s data processed by acsPROCESS_SEABASS
+  3. Prompts user to select a subset of the cast for processing (unselected portions of the cast will be excluded from all subsequent steps)
-  4. QA/QC hs6 data.
-Individual bbp spectra + fluorescence measurements are flagged for removal if bbp are less than zero or greater than      0.5 /m
+  4. QA/QC bbp data. bbp spectra are flagged and removed by user:
+    a. user flags bbp spectra that may be contaminated
+    b. user determines whether to remove previously-flagged bbp spectra.
+If an a spectrum is removed, its corresponding (paired) fl values are removed automatically.
-  5. Produces SeaBASS-formatted ascii (.txt) file containing time-stamped bbp spectra/fluorescence values with depths at which they were        sampled
+  5. Produces MAT/HDF5 file containing processed individual bbp spectra, corresponding fl values, as well as their depths and wavelengths
   6. Depth-bin bbp and fl spectra.
     a.
 Sigma-correct bbp spectra according to Doxaran et al. (2016) using depth-binned absorption spectra measured with ac-s.
-A binned absorption spectrum is chosen for each bbp spectrum using nearest neighbor approach.
+A binned absorption spectrum is chosen for each bbp spectrum using nearest neighbor approach with respect to depth.
-    b. bbp and fl are depth-binned at using the same bin size as the absorption spectra used to sigma-correct them
+    b. bbp and fl are depth-binned at  the same bin size as the absorption spectra used to sigma-correct them
-  7. Produces SeaBASS-formatted ascii (.txt) file(s) containing depth-binned bbp and fl average spectra and standard deviations.
+  7. Produces Hydrolight-compatible ascii (.txt) file(s) containing depth-binned bbp and fl averages.

 User Instructions:
   1. Fill out metadata_HeaderFile_hs6.txt (as specified below)
   2. Run hs6PROCESS_SEABASS using Matlab command window.
   3. Select appropriate metadata_HeaderFile_hs6.txt file when prompted.
-  6. Time-stamp hs6 data for potential syncrhonization with ac-s (if ac-s was deployed simultaneously)
+  4. Flag questionable bbp spetra for possible removal.
     a.
-Matlab will produce a "time series" plot indicating hs6 position (depth) over "time" (spectum index).
+Examine depth profile comparing bbp channels (lowest wavelengths).
+These channels are oriented vertically by depth index (not by actual depth), with shallowest index on top.
     b.
-User selects a reference point on this plot by entering the index of the desired point into the command window.
-Data cursor is a useful resource.
+To create an acceptable range of c values, enter "y" into command window in response to message "Create ACS Limit?"
+To skip steps c-e, enter "n".
     c.
-User is asked to confirm his/her selection on command window with y/n keys.
-If user rejects his/her selection, he/she will be           prompted to try again.
+Using the command window, enter an upper limit for bbp, press enter, enter a lower limit for bbp, and press enter.
+"0" is good lower limit because bbp is always positive.
     d.
-User is now asked to enter a "reference time".
-This will be used to determine the exact time of day that the reference point (step
-    6b) was measured by hs6.
-This time of day should be GMT and formatted as military time (HH:MM:SS).
-This reference time is used to back and forward-calculate time of day from the reference point.***

- ***If user wishes to syncrhonize hs6 time stamps with those of an ac-s cast, he/she should select a reference point in the same position as that of ac-s cast adn enter the time stamp appearing at the top of the figure (see Station_#_ACS.fig) when prompted to do so.
-As with acsPROCESS_SEABASS, this time should be GMT and formatted at military time.
+Limits are indicated on depth profile by black vertical lines.
+Enter "y" or "n" into command window to accept limits or try again.
+    e.
+Any spectrum containing bbp values outside of user-selected range will be automatically flagged.
+A flagged spectrum is indicated by a row of white stars (one on each channel).
+If satisfied with limits, enter "n" when "Create ACS limit? (y/n)" re- appears on command window.
+    f.
+To flag a single spectrum enter "y" in response to "Flag additional ACS readings? (y/n):" command window prompt.
+Enter "n" to skip this step completely.
+      If "y" is entered, prompt will say "Enter depth of data you want to flag: ".
+Flag the spectrum of interest by entering its index into the command window.
+An identical bbp depth profile will then appear indicating ONLY the flagged spectrum that was just flagged.
+Confirm selection with
+      "y", reject with "n".
+    g.
+Enter "n" in response to step f prompt shift end interactive QA/QC.

 Filling out metadata_HeaderFile_hs6.txt:
 hs6PROCESS_SEABASS relies on a metadata header to process hs6 data.
 All information pertaining to the specific hs6 cast should be included in this header.
 A header template (metadata_HeaderFile_hs6.txt), indicating important fields, is provided in the hs6PROCESS_SEABASS repository on GitHub.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_hs6.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).